 - 1.1.
 Aggregates are hard granular (mineral) materials, essential requirements for a range of uses in society.
 They are raw materials for the construction industry, required for built development, manufacturing and the maintenance of infrastructure such as roads and sea defences.
 They also have other uses, including for recreational facilities and in horticulture/landscaping.
 They are required to support economic development.
 They may be primary (specifically excavated or dredged for aggregate use), secondary (produced as a by-product of some other process or excavation) or recycled from some appropriate waste material. - 1.2.
 Land-won or primary aggregates, in Dorset, are either quarried from limestone deposits and crushed to various sizes (crushed rock) or quarried from sand/gravel formations, both bedrock or superficial, processed and sold.
 Marine aggregates are dredged from the sea bed.
 Sand is produced alongside ball clay but in Dorset it is classified as primary aggregate, not secondary, as it is generally located above the ball clay.
 No secondary aggregate is produced in Dorset.
 Recycled aggregates are derived from processed construction, demolition and excavation waste. - 1.3.
-Paragraph 145 of the National Planning Policy Framework (DCLG, 2012) requires Mineral Planning Authorities (MPAs) to 'plan for a steady and adequate supply of aggregates by: - preparing an annual Local Aggregate Assessment, either individually or jointly by agreement with another or other mineral planning authorities, based on a rolling average of 10 years sales data and other relevant local information, and an assessment of all supply options (including marine dredged, secondary and recycled sources)' - 1.4.
-This Local Aggregate Assessment (LAA) is prepared in compliance with this requirement and reviews provision of various types of aggregates from various sources in the Bournemouth, Dorset and Poole Councils (BDP) area.
+Paragraph 207 of the National Planning Policy Framework (MHCLG 2019) requires Mineral Planning Authorities (MPAs) to 'plan for a steady and adequate supply of aggregates by: - preparing an annual Local Aggregate Assessment, either individually or jointly by agreement with another or other mineral planning authorities, based on a rolling average of 10 years sales data and other relevant local information, and an assessment of all supply options (including marine dredged, secondary and recycled sources)' - 1.4.
+This Local Aggregate Assessment (LAA) is prepared in compliance with this requirement and reviews provision of various types of aggregates from various sources in the Dorset and Bournemouth, Christchurch and Poole council areas.
 It also considers likely future demand for and feasibility of supply of aggregates for the future.
-The LAA includes data collected up to and including 2015.
+The LAA includes data collected up to and including 2017.
 The most recent extended monitoring survey was in 2014.
 This collected data on aggregate movements between MPAs and gave a picture of relative levels of consumption nationally and regionally.
 The outcomes of that survey are used in this LAA, including information on flows of aggregate to and from Dorset. - 1.5.
 The LAA is intended to provide an annually-updated evidence base, contributing to monitoring of aggregate provision and informing MPAs' production/review of minerals plans.
-National Planning Policy Guidance (NPPG) refers to LAAs containing three elements: - a forecast of the demand for aggregates based on both the rolling average of 10-years sales data and other relevant local information; - an analysis of all aggregate supply options, as indicated by landbanks, mineral plan allocations and capacity data e.g. marine licenses for marine aggregate extraction, recycled aggregates and the potential throughputs from wharves/rail depots; and
+The national Planning Practice Guidance (PPG) refers to LAAs containing three elements: - a forecast of the demand for aggregates based on both the rolling average of 10-years sales data and other relevant local information;